How to Wash Yoga Blankets for Lasting Quality and Comfort

 The Case for Air Drying

 The safest way to dry any yoga blanket is to drape it over a sturdy drying rack or a clothesline.
-To maintain the blanket's shape, distribute the weight across the center rather than hanging it by the corners, which can cause uneven stretching.
+Distribute the weight across the center rather than hanging it by the corners to avoid uneven stretching.

 Using the Dryer (With Caution)